ninonarido/nodelogin/README.md

 	response.end();
 });

 10. Our web application needs to listen on a port, for testing purposes we'll use port 3000:

 app.listen(3000);

-11. And to run our new web application we can run the following command: node login.js in command prompt/console, this will start the server, if we enter the address: http://localhost:3000/ it should display our login form.
+11. To run our new web application we can run the following command: node login.js in command prompt/console, this will start the server.
+12. If we enter the address: http://localhost:3000/ it should display our login form.

-**Note: To summarize everything, here's the complete code snippet for your login.js sourcefile, see below:
+** Note: To summarize everything, here's the complete code snippet for your login.js sourcefile, see below:

 var mysql = require('mysql');
 var express = require('express');